nicodewet/terraform-aws-s3backend/README.md

 # Production-ready S3 Backend Module

+## Context - Why?

+So often this kind of material is done for you, as a professional software engineer, with pre-established *guardrails* as the reasoning, or various pigeon holing titles.

+That makes sense.
+Unless you want to leearn about something and master it, so let's go.

+## Introduction

 The S3 backend module works as follows.
 State files are encrypted at rest using KMS.
 Access is controlled by a least-privileged IAM policy, and everything is synchronised with DynamoDB.

 The S3 backend module contains shared state and is used by developers to manage shared infrastructure using